|Nutrition Facts (per serving)|

 Gather the ingredients.

-Pour the Blue Moon into a pint glass, filling it half-way.
+Pour wheat beer into a pint glass, filling it halfway.

-Float the Guinness on top to fill the glass, by slowly pouring it over a bar spoon (or black and tan spoon) over the Blue Moon.
+Float stout on top to fill glass by slowly pouring it over a bar spoon (or black and tan spoon) over first beer.

 - Many bars have stout on tap with a black and tan spoon attached to pour the Guinness over.
 But if you are pouring at home a bar spoon (or a regular table spoon) will work, the key to the layers is to slow down the pour.